-The 23rd chapter of the book of Leviticus gives a concise overview of all of the commanded festivals and appointed times.
-There have been many things written about their prophetic significance, as well as a broad range of opinions on how they should be observed.
-Here some are only mentioned briefly, such as the Passover where we are told just that is the evening of the fourteenth day, but they are covered extensively elsewhere.
+A lot has written about their prophetic significance, as well as a broad range of opinions on how they should be observed.
+Some are only mentioned briefly here, such as the Passover where we are told just that is the evening of the fourteenth day, but they are covered much more extensively elsewhere.
 Others, like the wave sheaf of the first fruits, are described in detail in this passage but are rarely if ever mentioned anywhere else.
-In this chapter where all of them are listed, there are details that can be used to compare and contrast what is said about each individual festival.

 Shabbat – The Weekly Sabbath (Leviticus 23:3)